medaminben/Sandbox/README.md

 in one way or another like the standard algorithm library, only collects some geometric manipulation features
 - implementation of the factorial template meta-programming
 - implementation of the binomial coefficient using the multiplicative formula
-- Definition of a Point:
-    - a point is a bundle of n coordinates
-    - special case 2D point